Learn About College Scholarships for African American Students

 Deadline: December

-Description/Criteria: For high school seniors who are highly qualified students and demonstrate leadership, substantial work experience and financial need.
-They also must plan to attend full-time a four-year U.S. college, university, or vocational-technical institute.
+Description/Criteria: For high school seniors with a minimum 2.0 GPA who plan to attend a four-year US college, university, or vocational-technical institute full-time.

 Hertz Fellowship